 Quantitative and qualitative research methods

 I combine qualitative and quantitative research methods in order to develop new tools that can support policy-makers with their decisions.
-I am particularly interested in social network analysis, survey and interview methods, text analysis, and process tracing.
+I am particularly interested in social network analysis, survey and interview methods, (computational) text analysis, and process tracing.